microsoft/Windows-universal-samples/Samples/AllJoyn/ProducerExperiences/README.md

   category: DevicesSensorsAndPower
 --->

-# AllJoyn Producer Experiences Sample
+# AllJoyn producer experiences sample

 This sample demonstrates how to create an AllJoyn Windows Universal app using Code Generation with Introspection XML and Windows.Devices.AllJoyn.